Glossary

 Portfolio

-A list of financial assets, investments and securities owned by an individual or an entity.
+A collection of financial assets — such as stocks, bonds, and other investment securities — held by an individual or entity.

 Positive Pay